 The railroads are working together to reroute traffic away from New Orleans, interchanging east-west cargoes in cities including Birmingham, Alabama, and Memphis, Tennessee, spokesmen said.
 Shipment delays varied among the railroads and ranged from 24 hours to 72 hours.

-Union Pacific is the biggest U.S. railroad, followed by Burlington Northern, which is owned by Buffett’s Berkshire Hathaway Inc. (A)
+Union Pacific is the biggest U.S. railroad, followed by Burlington Northern, which is owned by Buffett’s Berkshire Hathaway Inc. (A:US)

 “We’ll evaluate it moving forward based on weather conditions,” Benjamin Hunt, a spokesman, said in a telephone interview.
 “These things are kind of tricky.”

-United Parcel Service Inc. (UPS) planes that were idled have been moved from the area, said Mike Mangeot, a spokesman.
+United Parcel Service Inc. (UPS:US) planes that were idled have been moved from the area, said Mike Mangeot, a spokesman.
 UPS suspended pickups and drop-offs in more than 20 postal-delivery zones.